Xtendify/FounderPhone/CONTRIBUTING.md

 ---

 # Create Pull Request
-Push your changes under branch `issue/<123>`.
-Create a pull request merging your changes to `master` and requesting review from fellow contributors.
+Fork the repository, make your changes and create a pull request merging your changes to `master`.

 ---